jeremycg/pythoncourse/_posts/2016-04-08-lesson-08---optimization.md

 In the last lesson we will cover parallel processing, connecting to your netezza databases, virtual environments and working on the server.

+### Exercises

+1\.
+Write a generator function which will produce factorials: mygen(10) will generate 1, 2, 6, 24, 120... up to 10!

+2\.
+Write a unit test for this generator using the unittest module

+3\.
+Write a small script that takes a user input (something like x = input () in the script) and returns that number squared.
+You should use error a=handling to handle cases where the inout might not be a number.

+4\.
+Write unit tests for this script - use different types of input as test cases.

+5\.
+Use the pdb module to set_trace inside your factorial generator.
+Walk through the function and get a feel for the debugger.

+6\.
+Install both the memory_profiler and line_profiler plugins.
+Profile your factorial code for both performance and memory usage.
+Is there anything you can optimise?

+7\.
+Advanced, optional.
+Read in the test data set.
+Get a numeric column into numpy using .values.
+Profile and benchmark finding the sum, mean and cumulative sum of these numbers in numpy and pandas.
+Which one (if any) performs better?
+Can you guess why?